Jumpscale/g8cockpit/docs/jscockpit/getting_started.md

 This will happen in 6 steps:
 - Step 1: Create a new AYS repository
 - Step 2: Create a blueprint
-- Step 3: Execute the blueprint
+- Step 3: Execute the blueprint, which will create the required service instances
 - Step 4: Make sure the service instance are created
-- Step 5: Simulate installation
+- Step 5: Simulate installation of the created services instances
-- Step 6: Installing the services
+- Step 6: Install the service instances as created by executing the blueprint (step 3)

 ### Step 1: Creation of the AYS repository